 Here the Court denied a Certificate of Appealability that the capital defendant sought on the grounds that the prosecution had systematically violated the Batson rule by removing 10 0f 11 black prospective jurors.

 The petitioner in this case was convicted of capital murder and sentenced to death.
-After exhausting his …
+After …

 The decision in this case sends a clear and disturbing message: sometimes, no matter how egregious the facts may be, appellants will have a difficult time obtaining justice simply because there is an appalling rubber-stamp approach to the handling of many criminal appeals.